simon-v/bchinfo.org/en/full-node.md

 <div class="box" markdown="1">
 *To continue, choose one of the following options*

-1. If you want to use the Bitcoin Core Graphical User Interface (GUI), proceed to the [Bitcoin Core GUI](#win7-gui) section below.
+1. If you want to use the Bitcoin Cash Node Graphical User Interface (GUI), proceed to the [Bitcoin Cash Node GUI](#win7-gui) section below.

-2. If you want to use the Bitcoin Core daemon (bitcoind), which is useful for programmers and advanced users, proceed to the [Bitcoin Core Daemon](#win7-daemon) section below.
+2. If you want to use the Bitcoin Cash Node daemon (bitcoind), which is useful for programmers and advanced users, proceed to the [Bitcoin Core Daemon](#win7-daemon) section below.